ci-lab-cz/streamd/README.md

     - Protein - Cofactor (multiple);
     - Protein - Ligand - Cofactor (multiple);

+- supports of simulation of boron-containing compounds using Gaussian Software
 - supports distributed computing using dask library
 - supports of running of parallel simulations on multiple servers
 - supports to extend time of MD simulations